Reg E Compliance

 At the time Reg E was enacted, paper-based payments far outnumbered electronic fund transfer (EFT) payments.
 Today, the exact opposite is true.
-The rise in EFTs has been accompanied by a parallel rise in EFT error claims, making Reg E compliance that much more difficult for financial institutions to meet.
+The rise in EFTs has been accompanied by a parallel rise in EFT error claims, making Reg E claims that much more common and difficult for financial institutions to resolve.

-Complying with Reg E EFT regulations requires financial institutions and their employees to recognize the following milestones and proceed accordingly with each claim:
+Complying with EFT regulations requires financial institutions and their employees to recognize the following milestones and proceed accordingly with each Reg E dispute:

 - When the official notice of a claim has occurred so that it can be investigated and resolved within the Reg E specified time period